confluentinc/vscode/README.md

-# Confluent Extension for VS Code
+# Confluent for VS Code

 The [Confluent extension for VS Code](https://github.com/confluentinc/vscode) makes it easy for developers to build stream processing applications using Confluent technology.
 This extension